bexelbie/bexelbie.github.io/_pages/about.md

 Bios are hard to write and terrible to have to come up with on short notice.
 I keep a few here for use.

-### Short Bio (26 Words / 159 Chars)
+### Short Bio (26 Words / 163 Chars)

-Brian Exelbierd works as part of the RHEL Product Management team at Red Hat and has a background in Higher Education and IT/Engineering.
+Brian Exelbierd is a Business Strategist for Red Hat Enterprise Linux at Red Hat and has a background in Higher Education and IT/Engineering.
 Follow him @bexelbie

-### Medium Bio 1 (99 Words / 607 Chars)
+### Medium Bio 1 (73 Words / 466 Chars)

-Brian “bex” Exelbierd is the Red Hat Enterprise Linux Community Business Owner and works to ensure that community efforts inform the Red Hat Enterprise Linux roadmap.
-He also helps operating system communities by easing the way for Red Hat Enterprise Linux to support the great things they do.
+Brian “bex” Exelbierd is the Business Strategist for Communities and Developers in the Red Hat Enterprise Linux Business Unit.
 At Red Hat, Exelbierd has also worked as a technical writer, software engineer, content strategist, and community architect.
 Prior to Red Hat, he worked at the University of Delaware as the Director of Graduate and Executive Programs in the Alfred Lerner College of Business and Economics and as a Budget Analyst.
+Follow him @bexelbie

-### Medium Bio 2 (151 Words / 960 Chars)
+### Medium Bio 2 (170 Words / 1084 Chars)

-Brian "bex" Exelbierd is the RHEL Community Business Owner and works to inform the RHEL roadmap with community efforts and to support Operating System communities.
+Brian “bex” Exelbierd is the Business Strategist for Communities and Developers in the Red Hat Enterprise Linux Business Unit.
+He helps operating system communities by easing the way for Red Hat Enterprise Linux to support the great things they do.
 At Red Hat, Brian has worked as a technical writer, software engineer, content strategist, community architect and now as a product manager.
-Brian spends his day enabling Red Hat Operating System communities and easing the way for RHEL to participate in the great things they do.
+Brian spends his day working on the three year strategy that helps Red Hat Operating System communities the larger developer community have the best interactions with Red Hat Enterprise Linux.
 Before Red Hat, Brian worked with the University of Delaware as the Director of Graduate and Executive Programs in the Alfred Lerner College of Business and Economics and as a Budget Analyst.
 Brian's background in software engineering stretches back years before his university work and includes stints in both business and government.
 Many of his projects are the "glue code" or interstitial pieces that fill the spaces between systems, providing continuity and ease of use.
-Follow his blog at www.winglemeyer.org.
+Follow him @bexelbie

 ### Quirky Bio